chanyoonzhu/leetcode-python/index.md

 ## Union Find
 - algorithm: union find by rank (assign node with higher rank as parent of a connected group)
 - problem:
-    - find connected groups: 323-Number of Connected Components in an Undirected Graph
+    - find connected groups: 323-Number of Connected Components in an Undirected Graph; 803-Bricks Falling When Hit (hard)
     - operation chaining: 399-Evaluate Division